cfunkz/WordPress-wpDiscuz-MyProfile/README.md

-Download the [https://github.com/cfunkz/WordPress-wpDiscuz-MyProfile/releases](release with .zip file), upload to plugins, make a page and paste the shortcode `[user_insights]`
+Download the [Release with .zip file](https://github.com/cfunkz/WordPress-wpDiscuz-MyProfile/releases), upload to plugins, make a page and paste the shortcode `[user_insights]`